alsoltani/DimSum/README.md

 we aim at finding all similar vector pairs according to a similarity function such as cosine similarity, and a given similarity score threshold.

+First compute L2-Norms using `L2Norm.java`, then perform the DimSum algorithm using Hadoop via `DimSum.java`.

 ###### Hadoop Cheat Sheet

 _Ex. with L2Norm :_